njgootee/FPL_ODM/README.md

 ## Run Instructions
 Dependent on python 3.8, selenium, Beautiful Soup 4, Pandas and NumPy
-1. Pull data from FFS
+1. Pull and clean data from FFS
     1. Input login details to *login.txt*
     2. Run scrape_fixtures.py with following CLA:
     ```